permafrost-dev/node-ray/README.md

 ```

 ### Browser bundle
-If you're bundling your scripts for use in a Browser environment _(i.e. using webpack)_, import the `/web` variant:
+When bundling scripts for use in a Browser environment _(i.e., using webpack)_, import the `/web` variant:

 ```js
 // es module import: